- When does my continuing education reporting period begin and end?

 What type of continuing education activities will count towards my continuing education (CE) hours?

-CE hours can be earned through four professional development activities types: education courses, project participation, authorship, and volunteering.
+CE hours can be earned through four professional development activity types: education courses, project participation, authorship, and volunteering.
 These activities can count towards general and rating system-specific CE hours.
 For general CE hours, the activities must be related to green building, health, wellness, resiliency, net zero, decarbonization, ESG, social equity and the circular economy.
 For rating system-specific CE hours, the activity needs to be directly related to your LEED or SITES AP credential.

 Education courses (unlimited number of CE hours)